dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 Although this was an extremely specific problem, the bigger problem was that if future versions of Rx ended up with greater divergences on different .NET Framework versions, plug-ins wanting newer versions could well end up encountering `TypeLoadException` or `MissingMethodException` failures as a result of not getting the version they require.

-This only afflicts plug-in systems because those defeat an assumption that is normally valid.
+This afflicts plug-in systems only because those defeat an assumption that is normally valid.
 Normally we can assume that for any single application, the build process for that application will have an opportunity to look at all of the components that make up the application, including all transitive dependencies, and to detect situations like this.
 In some cases, it might be possible to use rules to resolve it automatically.
 (You might have a rule saying that when a .NET 4.5 application uses a .NET 4.0 component, that component can be given the .NET 4.5 version of one of its dependencies.
 In this case it would mean both `PlugInOneBuiltFor40` and `PlugInTwoBuiltFor45` would end up using the `net45` build of the Rx components.
 And that would work just fine, assuming `PlugInOneBuiltFor40` didn't actually depend on the slightly deficient `CancellationToken` handling in the `net40` build.)
-Or it might detect a conflict that cannot be safely resolved automatically.
+Or it might detect and report a conflict that cannot be safely resolved automatically requiring the developer to resolve the situation explicitly.
 But the problem with plug-in systems is that the exact set of .NET components in use does not become apparent until runtime, and will change each time you add a new plug-in.
 It's not possible to know what the entire application looks like when you build the application because the whole point of a plug-in system is that it makes it possible to add new components to the application long after the application has shipped.

 It's worth noting at this point that the problem I've just described doesn't need to affect applications using .NET (as opposed to .NET Framework).
 Back when the thing we now call ".NET" was still called .NET Core, .NET Core added the [`AssemblyLoadContext` type](https://learn.microsoft.com/en-us/dotnet/core/dependency-loading/understanding-assemblyloadcontext) which makes it possible for different plug-ins each to load their own copies of assemblies, even when they have exactly the same full name as assemblies loaded by other plug-ins.
 But that feature didn't exist back in the Rx 2.0 or 3.0 days (and still doesn't exist in .NET Framework even today).